 The Observer is published Monday through Friday except during exam and vacation periods.
-The Observer is published by the students of Notre Dame and Saint Subscriptions Mary's College. may be purchased for \$20 per year (\$10 per semester) from The Observer, P.O.
+The Observer is published by the students of Notre Dame and Saint Mary's College.
+Subscriptions may be purchased for \$20 per year (\$10 per semester) from The Observer, P.O.
 Box Q, Notre Dame, Indiana 46556.
-Second class postage paid, Notre Dame, Indiana, 46556. .
+Second class postage paid, Notre Dame, Indiana, 46556.
 The Observer is a member of the Associated Press.
-All reproduction rights are reserved.
+All reports.